Clarence Clark (tennis): Business career

-He worked in a chemical lab and in the forging department at the Midvale Steel company.
+Clark worked in a chemical lab and in the forging department at the Midvale Steel company.
 In 1883, he took a six-month leave of absence and traveled throughout Europe to learn from European steel companies.
 After his return, he led the ordnance and railroad- and automobile-wheel production.
 He was promoted to second assistant superintendent and to assistant superintendent in 1886.
 He left Midvale Steel in 1887 and took a position as treasurer and secretary of the Flat Top Coal Land Association, which owned most of the land for mining of the Pocahontas Coalfield.

-In 1900, he became a partner in the bank, E. W. Clark & Co., founded by his grandfather Enoch White Clark.
+In 1900, he became a partner in E. W. Clark & Co., a bank founded by his grandfather Enoch White Clark.
 He was placed in charge of public utility investments.
 He invested in electric light, electric power, and electric street railway companies.
 He served as president of the Nashville Railway and Light Company, the Northern Ohio Power Company, the Tennessee Electric Power Company, the Portland Electric Power Company, as well as a director of several other companies.

 Clark endowed a professorship in Mountain Agriculture at Berea College.

 He died on June 29, 1937, at the age of 77, at his home, Cedron, in Germantown, Philadelphia.
 He was interred at West Laurel Hill Cemetery in Bala Cynwyd, Pennsylvania.